-Acting Director of the Census Bureau Ron Jarmin supports the use of differential privacy, but at the same time acknowledges that the database reconstruction experiment failed to demonstrate a serious threat to the confidentiality of 2020 Census responses.
-He wrote that "The accuracy of the data our researchers obtained from this study is limited, and confirmation of reidentified responses requires access to confidential internal Census Bureau information ... an external attacker has no means of confirming them" (Jarmin 2019).
-The "reconstructed" data is usually false, and an intruder would have no means of determining if any particular inference was true.
-Our simulation exercise now demonstrates that that most of the matches reported by the Census Bureau would be expected to occur purely by chance.
-This analysis reinforces the conclusion that the database reconstruction experiment failed to demonstrate a credible threat to census confidentiality.
+Even according to the Census Bureau's interpretation, database reconstruction is highly unreliable.
+The reconstructed data is incorrect in most instances, and an intruder would have no means of determining if any particular inference was true.
+Our simulation exercise demonstrates that that most of the matches reported by the Census Bureau would be expected to occur purely by chance.
+Without a null model for comparison, the database reconstruction experiment cannot demonstrate a credible threat to census confidentiality.